cosmincreato/slay-the-dragon/README.md

 ## To add:

-- [ ] String parsing for deckbuilding
+- [x] String parsing for deckbuilding

+## Parsing system for deckbuilding

+The deck.txt file can be modified in order to implement your own cards.
+Each line represents a card, with its name, description, energy cost, attack value and shield value separated by commas.
+Breaking the file (i.e.